mediaexplorer74/Pinboard10/ReadMe.md

 # Pinboard10

-My fork of Pinboard8 project for a little RnD / win10/win10mobile uwp renovation :)
+My fork of Pinboard8 project for a little RnD // win10/win10mobile uwp renovation.
+Just-for-fun :)

 ## About